Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 2. Second, by several tests, the executable target should contain original macro files, not macro definition files.
 So it means that the definition of the macro should be contained in the pod we build.

-By using this `swift biuld -c release` command, we can get a `SwiftyArchitectureMacros` executable file in `.build/release/`.
+By using this `swift build -c release` command, we can get a `SwiftyArchitectureMacros` executable file in `.build/release/`.

 ## Create a pod to host the macro plugin executable